 Gary G Cline

-Commissioner Gary Cline was first elected to the Board of Commissioners of Lake Meridian Water District in November 1973 and has served in that capacity since that first election.
+Commissioner Gary Cline was first elected to the Board of Commissioners of Water District # 111 in November 1973 and has served in that capacity since that first election.
 Gary has been a resident of the Kent community since 1964 while raising a family of three children with his wife, Irene.

 Gary is a graduate of Gonzaga University in Spokane, Washington where he received his BA degree in Psychology with teaching minors in English and History.
 He taught English at Meridian Jr. High and Kentridge High School.
 He completed his Masters Degree requirements in Educational Administration and served as Principal at Meridian Junior High and Mattson Junior High until his retirement.

-During his tenure as a Commissioner in Lake Meridian Water District, Gary has been active in the South King County Regional Water Association and participated in the original agreement of Tacoma’s Pipeline 5 project to bring water to Covington, the City of Kent, Lake Meridian Water District, Federal Way and Tacoma.
+During his tenure as a Commissioner in Water District # 111, Gary has been active in the South King County Regional Water Association and participated in the original agreement of Tacoma's Pipeline 5 project to bring water to Covington, the City of Kent, Water District # 111, Federal Way and Tacoma.
 He has served as the Administrator to the South King County Regional Water Association, chaired the South King County Ground Water Management Committee that developed the South King County Ground Water Management Plan designed to protect and preserve the ground water throughout the local region, served on the Board of Directors of the Washington Association of Water and Sewer Districts and as President of that Association in 1993 and 2007.
 Gary currently chairs the King County Section IV of the Association.
-In 2007, Gary successfully ran for commissioner of Soos Creek Water and Sewer District which shares many customers with Lake Meridian Water District.
+In 2007, Gary successfully ran for commissioner of Soos Creek Water and Sewer District which shares many customers with Water District No. 111.

 Commissioner Cline is also active in the community as a member of the Kiwanis Club of Meridian and serves as that clubs representative to the Board of Directors of the Kent Food Bank.
 Commissioner Cline has chaired the Annual Kent Food Bank Board of Directors Fund Raising Breakfast for the past five years in events that have raised in excess of $30,000 dollars for the food bank.